matze-dd/Tex2txt/README.md

   treatment,
 - careful conservation of text flows,
 - detection of trailing interpunction in equations,
-- proper handling of nestable elements like {} braces.
+- proper handling of nestable LaTeX elements like {} braces.

 For instance, the LaTeX input
 ```